-On behalf of the World Council of Churches and the Christian Conference of Asia, we offer our heartfelt condolences to the people of Nepal and northern India who lost loved ones in their families and among friends in this powerful earthquake and its aftershocks.
+On behalf of the World Council of Churches and the Christian Conference in Asia, we offer our heartfelt condolences to the people of Nepal and northern India who lost loved ones in their families and among friends in this powerful earthquake and its aftershocks.
 Our thoughts and prayers are with all those who are affected by this disaster.
-While we appreciate the rapid responses of several governments and aid agencies in rescue and relief operations and humanitarian aid we urge churches and specialized agencies in the ecumenical family to extend every possible support for humanitarian aid assistance in Nepal and other affected areas in the neighbouring countries.
+While we appreciate the rapid responses of several governments and aid agencies in rescue and relief operations and humanitarian aid we urge churches and specialised agencies in the ecumenical family to extend every possible support for humanitarian aid assistance in Nepal and other affected areas in the neighbouring countries.

 We call churches around the world to pray for the bereaved families of those who are killed and injured and affected with their loss of property due to this devastation.

 ”God is our refuge and strength, a very present help in trouble”.
 (Psalms 46:1)

 Rev. Dr Olav Fykse Tveit Dr. Mathews George Chunakara

 World Council of Churches Christian Conference in Asia